MiaYang23/MiaYang23.github.io/content/teaching/js/index.md

 ---
-title: Learn JavaScript
-summary: Easily learn JavaScript in 10 minutes!
-date: 2023-10-24
+title: MSc Private Equity
+summary: Year 2024 Lecturer-Per Strömberg
 type: docs
 math: false
 tags:
-  - JavaScript
+  - Teaching Assistant
 image:
-  caption: 'Embed rich media such as videos and LaTeX math'
+  caption: ''
 ---

 [Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
 You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.